RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 1.md

 D. Certification
 Answer: D.

-In the certification/accreditation model of system approval, certification is the fundamental step.
+In the certification/accreditation model of system approval, **certification is the fundamental step**.
 All other options are incorrect because certification comes first in the certification/accreditation model of system approval.

 ### Question # 110 - The National Institute of Standards and Technology (NIST) Risk Management Framework (RMF) is required for federal agencies in the United States.
 Which of the following is not a characteristic of the RMF?